-This post is to teach you how to buy and sell crypto assets using GCrypto in GCash.
+This post aims to teach how to buy and sell crypto assets using GCrypto in GCash.

 Disclaimer: This post aims to educate, and not to give financial advice.
 Investments have different risks and it is up to the investor to do due diligence to make their own decisions regarding his money.